 Clip may not be representative of the Blu-ray version

-So that’s Lights Out Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Lights Out blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Director(s): David F. Sandberg